zalando-incubator/kube-aws-iam-controller/docs/sdk-configuration.md

 # Configure credentials for SDKs

-The AWS SDKs does not have complete feature parity and therefore must be configured slightly different to recieve credentials in Kubernetes.
+The AWS SDKs does not have complete feature parity and therefore must be configured slightly different to receive credentials in Kubernetes.

 Below is a support matrix for the different SDKs along with a configuration guide for those that have support already.